 Testing for CO in the appliance vent is a part of combustion testing that happens under worst-case conditions.
 If the undiluted combustion byproducts exceed the following CO limits, the appliance fails the CO test under current BPI standards.
-Refer to "Carbon Monoxide Limits" on page 551.

-- Vented space heaters and water heaters: 200 ppm air-free. - Furnaces or boilers: 400 ppm air-free. - Oven and range burners: 225 ppm as measured.
+• Vented space heaters and water heaters: 100 ppm as measured or 200 ppm air-free.

+- Furnaces or boilers: 200 ppm as measured or 400 ppm air-free. - Oven and range burners: 225 ppm as measured.
 See "Gas Range and Oven Safety" on page 29.